-- by a qualified person, - in accordance with the installation instructions, - in compliance with the Plumbing Code of Australia (PCA) and Plumbing Standard AS/NZS 3500.4, - This water heater is suitable for either indoor or outdoor installation. - This water heater is intended to be permanently connected to the water mains and not connected by a hose-set.
+- by a qualified person, - in accordance with the installation instructions, - in compliance with the Plumbing Code of Australia (PCA) and Plumbing Standard AS/NZS 3500.4, - This water heater is suitable for either indoor or outdoor installation model dependent and subject to an adequate supply of fresh air. - This water heater is intended to be permanently connected to the water mains and not connected by a hose-set.
 A braided flexible hose or semi-flexible connector may be used for connection to the water heater, where permitted by AS/NZS 3500.4. - in compliance with the Australian / New Zealand Wiring Rules AS/NZS 3000, - An isolation switch must be installed at the switchboard in the electrical circuit to the water heater, and also adjacent to the water heater, in accordance with the Wiring Rules, so the water heater can be switched off.
-Refer to "Connections - Electrical" on page 54.
+Refer to "Connections - Electrical" on page 59.